ankicommunity/ankicommunity-api-server/doc/Installation.md

 ## Working around chunking with a proxy

+You need to implement a proxy or certain sync functions *will not work*.

 Recent `anki` clients now use a mechanism called 'chunking' and `Django` doesn't (appear to) support that out of the box, meaning you MUST have your site behind a proxy like `Apache` `mod_proxy` or `nginx`.
 Any site should have this anyway, so there likely won't be a strong push to implement this natively.

 # Configuration